barotto/test386.asm/README.md

 the current memory map of test386.asm, reported at the top of the `src/test386.asm` file.

-In this example, there's a problem in the way the emulator updates a PTE and in particular the Dirty bit.
+In this example, there's a problem in the way my emulator updates a PTE and in particular the Dirty bit.

 To see what's going on, use your emulator's memory traps functionality and